fwextensions/fwidgets/README.md

 For any of the label parameters below, pass an empty string to not take up any space for a label at all.

 Calling one of these methods will automatically show the plugin window if it's not currently open or visible.

+All of the `fwidgets` UI elements support dark mode and will automatically switch their styling based on the current settings within the Figma app.

 <br>